 Such address and contact information may be changed by either Party by prior written notice to the other Party in accordance with this paragraph.
 A notice will be deemed to be duly given (i) on the date of delivery if personally delivered by hand or by a nationally recognized overnight express courier, or (ii) upon the third day after such notice is deposited in the United States mail, if mailed by registered or certified mail, postage prepaid, return receipt requested.
 For clarity, e-mail or fax notices are informational only and shall not constitute formal notice.

-g) Electronic Communications and Consent to use of Electronic Signatures and Records.
-As a convenience and courtesy to you, Vonage Business provides access to its Services online which may require Customer to enter into agreements or receive notices electronically.
+(g) Electronic Communications and Consent to use of Electronic Signatures and Records.
+As a convenience and courtesy, Vonage provides access to its Services online which may require Customer to enter into agreements or receive notices electronically.
 Accordingly, Customer acknowledges and agrees:

 i.
 To conduct electronically the particular transaction into which Customer thereby enters including, without limitation, entering into this Agreement;

 ii.
 That it has read and understands the electronic copy of electronic contracts, notices and records, including, without limitation, this Agreement, and any policies and any amendments hereto or thereto;